mmennelle/degreelink/README.md

 ## Backend Implementation

-The Flask backend provides comprehensive API endpoints with sophisticated business logic for program analysis and transfer planning.
+The Flask backend provides comprehensive API endpoints with business logic for program analysis and transfer planning.

 ### Course Management with Advanced Search